Supermario2018-cr/sound/README.md

 Updated README with new instructions - 226
 Updated configuration settings - build 228
-Updated dependencies to latest versions - update 14
+Updated dependencies to latest versions - update 14 Added new feature for better user experience - 471